pod5AND101Spring24/iHomie/brainstorming.md

 3. Habit Tracker - allows users to track their routines, exercise, mood, etc.
 4. Mars Rover App- allows users to view images and info from the Mars Rover.
 5. Favorite Movies - allows users to search and favorite movies, filter by genre and user preferences
-6. Language Learning App - teaches users new langauges through interactive lessons, quizes, progress tracking
+6. Language Learning App - teaches users new languages through interactive lessons, quizes, progress tracking
 7. Expense Tracker - allows users to track expenses, such as subscriptions, bills, food, or rent

 ## Top 3 New App Ideas